SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Higher Stage SEEDS for DPMs

 \section{Higher Stage SEEDS for DPMs}

-In this section we present our SEEDS solvers by putting together all the ingredients presented in the previous section.
+In this section we present our SEEDS algorithms by putting together all the ingredients presented in the previous section.
 Let $t < s$.
 In all what follows, we consider the analytic solution at time $t$ of the RSDE \eqref{eqq} with coefficients \eqref{vp-coefs}, $h = \lambda_t - \lambda_s$ and initial value $\mathbf{x}_s$.
-Plugging \eqref{phi-dev} with $k = 0$ and $\eqref{s-analytic}$ into the exact solution \eqref{analytic-vp} allow us to infer the first SEEDS solver, given by iterations of the form
+Plugging \eqref{phi-dev} with $k = 0$ and $\eqref{s-analytic}$ into the exact solution \eqref{analytic-vp} allow us to infer the first SEEDS scheme, given by iterations of the form

-We shall now prove that this method, which we call SEEDS-1, is convergent with strong order 1 under mild conditions which apply to all our experiments.